cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 #figure(image("images/mid_cpu_running.png"), caption: [Logical processors on medium performance laptop when 12 workers is used])
 #image("images/image.png")

 As you may see, there is clearly a spike in CPU usage in multiple cores throughout the test for 12 web workers.
-This can sufficiently proof that the workers aree
+This can sufficiently proof that the workers are in action and improving the speed for the proof of work algorithm.
+This algn wiith the results for the tests that I ran.

 // Standard Deviaiton Calculation